mollie/commercetools/docs/deployment.md

 ### Log levels

-There are 6 different levels of logging available - if none are selected, the level will default to 'info':
+There are 6 different levels of logging available - if this isn't provided in the environment, the level will default to 'info':

 - error (only errors will display)
 - warn